Evidence for the Big Bang: NASA, Lawrence Krauss, et al., say it's the theory's predictions.

 - Antimatter: Of course, as described above, big bang nucleosynthesis has also failed in one of its most fundamental predictions, that 50% of the "matter" of the universe would be antimatter.

 - Dark Energy: And because cosmologists admit that, like dark matter, they have no idea what dark energy might even consist of, therefore of course, neither the big bang theory itself nor its BBN hypothesis has in any way explained how dark energy could have formed.

-- If materialists can't even propose what the substances are that would fill 96% of their materialist cosmos, then of course they cannot have a robust theory, nor even an actual hypothesis, that explains the origin of that universe and its contents, given that they don't even know what's in such a hypothetical, uncreated universe.)
+- If secularists can't even propose what the substances are that would fill 96% of their materialist cosmos, then of course they cannot have even a scientific hypothesis, let alone a robust theory, that explains the origin of that universe and its contents, given that they don't even know what is in such a hypothetical, uncreated universe.)